Enterprise Manager: App Deployment

 Some less common Desktop App settings can be set via the following environment variables on the client machine:

-This setting sets the permissions on the cache files to be readable and writable by all users, so that it is possible for different users to share a cache directory.
-This can help save disk space if many users are using desktop apps on the same machine.
+In BBj 22.00 and higher, this setting can set the permissions on the cache files to be readable and writable by all users, allowing multiple users to share a cache directory.
+This can help save disk space if multiple users are using desktop apps on the same machine.

 Summary